Another Beeb Boob

 Sharing some facts

-Shortly after Gazans began their protest at the Israeli border earlier this year, Bowen, the BBC’s middle east expert, explained that “the issue at the heart of it doesn’t change, and that issue is that there are two people on one piece of land – and until they can find a way to share it, they will continue to suffer.”
+Shortly after Gazans began their protest at the Israeli border earlier this year, Bowen, the BBC’s Middle East expert, explained that “the issue at the heart of it doesn’t change, and that issue is that there are two people on one piece of land – and until they can find a way to share it, they will continue to suffer.”

 In fact, ways – reasonable proposals – have already been found for sharing the land: